• Skip to main content

 Take out about ⅓ cup of mixture and roll it into a compact ball.
 Then, flatten it out to form patties.
 Repeat for the remaining mixture.

-Bake them in the oven for 20 minutes, flipping them halfway though.
-You can enjoy TVP breakfast sausages baked, or pan fry them in some oil before serving.
+Bake them in the oven for 20 minutes, flipping them halfway through.
+You can enjoy your vegan breakfast sausages baked, or pan-fry them in some oil before serving.

-Collage showing before and after baking sausage patties in a baking sheet lined with parchment paper.
+Vegan sausage patties on a baking sheet lined with parchment paper.

 ✔Helpful tips

-• It is highly recommended using vegetable broth to rehydrate TVP.
+• It is highly recommended to use vegetable broth to rehydrate TVP.
 You can even mix in some broth powder or melt ½ a broth cube if you do not have any ready-made ones.

 • Be flexible with the amount of flour used.
-If the mixture of TVP breakfast sausages is too wet to shape, add in a tablespoon of oat flour at a time.
+If the mixture of vegan sausage patties is too wet to shape, add a tablespoon of oat flour at a time.

-• You can make 4 larger sized patties instead of 8 smaller one, especially if you are planning to make breakfast sandwiches with them.
+• You can make 4 larger-sized patties instead of 8 smaller ones, especially if you are planning to make breakfast sandwiches with them.
 Do increase baking time to 30 minutes to make sure that they are properly cooked through.

-• If you want these TVP breakfast sausages to look and taste like restaurant ones, pan fry them in some oil until they are charred on both sides.
+• If you want these vegan breakfast sausages to look and taste like restaurant ones, pan fry them in some oil until they are charred on both sides.

-• Feel free to adjust seasonings used or even add-in complementary seasonings to make this recipe your own!
-Some that work great in this recipe includes cumin, chili powder or Mexican seasoning blend.
+• Feel free to adjust the seasonings used or even add in complementary seasonings to make this recipe your own!
+Some that work great in this recipe include cumin, chili powder, or a Mexican seasoning blend.

-Vegan breakfast sausages arranged on a parchment paper with rosemary leaves, chili flaes and a fork in the background.
+Vegan breakfast sausages arranged on a parchment paper with rosemary leaves, chili flakes and a fork in the background.

 🥞How to serve

-Here are some of my favorite ways to serve these vegan breakfast sausage patties -
+Here are some of my favorite ways to serve these vegan sausage patties -

-• Make yourself some breakfast sandwich by making the patties bigger and serving them with either a bagel or bun, vegan cheese and some sliced tomatoes.
+• Make yourself some breakfast sandwiches by making the patties bigger and serving them with either a bagel or bun, vegan cheese, and some sliced tomatoes.

 • Crumble it up and add it to this curry tofu scramble before serving them on buttered toast.
 Trust me, this combo is seriously addictive!